Please enable JS

 Minneapolis, MN

-• Created and launched the 3rd Party Partner Program to select and grow business relationships that offer value-added options to customers, furthering Logic PD’s brand as a well-connected trusted technology advisor.
+• Launched and Expanded the 3rd Party Partner Program: Built strategic business relationships that provided value-added solutions for customers and reinforced Logic PD’s reputation as a trusted technology advisor.

 SEPTEMBER 2009 – FEBRUARY 2011